 - Retirement is an Insurance

-The 4-hour workweek argues that retirement should be viewed as an insurance rather than a pot of gold at the end of the rainbow.
+The 4-hour workweek argues that retirement should be viewed as insurance rather than a pot of gold at the end of the rainbow.
 To adapt to the new rules quickly, one should scrap the idea that retirement is the main event.
 It is not.
+According to Ferris,

 The NR’s mindset is to scatter a lot of “mini-retirements” throughout life.
 This is achievable by mindfully choosing to work when one is most effective.
 Ferriss metaphorically puts this as: “It’s the perfect example of having your cake and eating it, too.”